bwinnacott/motif-mark/README.md

 - Pycairo 1.20.0

 ## Input File Requirements
-- Sequence file: this program requires the input sequence file to be of type FASTA, with 1 exon (capitalized nucleotides) and flanking introns (lowercase)
+- **Sequence file**: this program requires the input sequence file to be of type FASTA, with 1 exon (capitalized nucleotides) and flanking introns (lowercase)
-- Motif file: a text file containing up to 5 motif sequences separated by line
+- **Motif file**: a text file containing up to 5 motif sequences separated by line

 ## Arguments
 The following arguments are required for running the program: